greg-raven/Uncommon-Sense/_posts/2009-08-17-the-right-to-be-irritating.md

 ---
-title: 'The right to be offensive'
+title: "The right to be offensive"
 layout: post
 categories:
 - speech